Thermal transport of confined water molecules in quasi-one-dimensional nanotubes: Results

 \section{Results}

-Figure 1b presents the CNT length dependence of thermal conductivity in each radius.
-In a system with radius $R=0.39 \, \mathrm{nm}$; that is, close to a one-dimensional system, $\kappa$ increases sublinearly in large $L$ and does not converge. $\kappa$ is proportional to 0.33 to the power of $L$, and the value $\alpha=0.33$ is consistent with previous theoretical and experimental research of 1D particle chain models and solid systems. \cite{meng2021thermal, lee2017divergent, benenti2013conservation}.
-Besides, $\kappa$ grows with a similar slope for all systems in the range $L<0.3 \, \mathrm{nm}$.
-In a system that does not have a sufficient length compared to the mean free path of water molecules, the heat flow behaves like ballistic transport ($\alpha=1$).
+Figure 1c presents the CNT length dependence of thermal conductivity in each radius.
+In a system with radius $R=0.39 \, \mathrm{nm}$, that is, close to a one-dimensional system, $\kappa$ increases sublinearly in large $L$ and does not converge. $\kappa$ is proportional to 0.33 to the power of $L$, and the value $\alpha=0.33$ is consistent with previous theoretical and experimental research of 1D particle chain models and solid systems \cite{meng2021thermal, lee2017divergent, benenti2013conservation}.
+Besides, $\kappa$ grows with a similar slope for all systems in the range $L<3 \, \mathrm{nm}$.
+In a very short system, the heat flow behaves like ballistic transport ($\alpha=1$).
 Its relaxation process appears in these results without dependence on the CNT radius.
 To the contrary, for $R = 0.59 \, \mathrm{nm}$ and $R=0.80 \, \mathrm{nm}$, $\kappa$ converges to a certain value in large $L$ in the same way as water in the bulk system even within the constraints of the nanoconfined system.
-For $R=0.59 \, \mathrm{nm}$, interestingly, $\kappa$ saturates at $L$ larger than $R=0.80 \, \mathrm{nm}$ and the convergence of $\kappa$ is also higher.
+For $R=0.59 \, \mathrm{nm}$, interestingly, $\kappa$ reaches a plateau at $L$ larger than $R=0.80 \, \mathrm{nm}$ and the convergence of $\kappa$ is also higher.
 That implies that the radius of the system influences the behavior of the thermal conductivity of liquid within nanoconfined systems.
 Here, rather than merely depending on the radius size, it is inferred that the structure formed by the confined liquid affects on the thermal property.